GuoJinyu/SimpleZXing/README.md

 A simple and easy to use 1D/2D barcode scanner library on Android.
 This library is a simplified and improved version of offical [ZXing Android APP(Barcode Scanner)](https://github.com/zxing/zxing).

 ## How to use
-In most case, This library can be easily used by just two steps:
+In most cases, this library can be easily used by just two steps:
 1. add dependencies
 ```gradle
     compile 'com.acker:simplezxing:1.0'
 ```
 2. invoke it
 ```java
     startActivityForResult(new Intent(YourActivity.this, CaptureActivity.class), CaptureActivity.REQ_CODE)